fuelmedia/wordpress-development-guide/README.md

 # Plugin / Library Usage

-Always use the latest version of the plugin or library.
+- Always use the latest version of the plugin or library.
 Never use not maintained plugins or libraries.
 Ensure that the plugin or library is well documented and has a good community support.
+- Don't use too many plugins or libraries.
+Use only the necessary plugins or libraries.
+Try to use the WordPress core functions as much as possible.

 # Version Control